gabysmedeiros/gabysmedeiros.github.io/_posts/2019-02-14-Second-Project.md

-# Second Project - ADOBE XD PROTOTYPING
+# Tutorial week 1 - ADOBE XD PROTOTYPING

-For my second project I decided to study the adobe XD because it's something that I can use a lot for the project of this term and for my professional life in the future.
-I loved the presentation that João and Flavia did for their presentation and I think it will help more than editing cooporative videos that was the first idea that I had for the tutorial.
+For my tutorial, I decided to study the adobe XD because it's something that I can use a lot for the project of this term and for my professional life in the future.
+I loved the presentation that João and Flavia did for their project and I think it will help more than editing cooporative videos that was the first idea that I had for the tutorial.

 * Learn the basic tools of XD
 * Fixed position content